 — Disability Studies (@CDSLeeds) January 3, 2018

 Consider the options.
 Who else could guarantee the maximum displeasure of teachers?
 Who else could encourage more protest on campus by merely existing?
 The answer is obviously Michael Gove, but he’s too busy trying to reinvent himself as a Green Tory (don’t ask).
-So that leaves us with dear Mr. Young.

 My proposal is this: once this technology [genetically engineered intelligence] becomes available, why not offer it free of charge to parents on low incomes with below-average IQs?
 Provided there is sufficient take-up, it could help to address the problem of flat-lining inter-generational social mobility and serve as a counterweight to the tendency for the meritocratic elite to become a hereditary elite.
 It might make all the difference when it comes to the long-term sustainability of advanced meritocratic societies.